Deadline looms as Panama Canal, consortium seek end to cost dispute

 The consortium took out the bond as a required insurance policy in case it did not finish the project.
 The bond is payable if the project is not completed by the consortium for any reason.

-But the consortium’s CEOs want the insurer to be the primary risk-holder, which Zurich considers unacceptable, one source said.
+But the consortium’s chief executive officers want the insurer to be the primary risk-holder, which Zurich considers unacceptable, one source said.

 A key issue centered on the share of the risk the Italian and Spanish governments would take, one source said.